devpassion/libarccos/README.md

 #### Installation

-This library just install some headers files in the include directory.
+This library just install some headers files in the include directory (in directory arccos).

 * $ git clone https://github.com/devpassion/libarccos
 * $ cd libarccos